HES-XPLAIN/hes-xplain.github.io/docs/platform/usage.md

 ??? tip ":octicons-desktop-download-24: Using Docker images in a local session"

-    **How to use interactive sessions with notebooks**
+    **How to use notebooks locally**

     If you prefer the flexibility of a local session, we provid you with the necessary tools to launch notebooks conveniently on your machine.
+Simply set up a local session with our provided **Docker Compose** files.

     ??? tip ":octicons-desktop-download-24: Local session: How to install Docker Desktop"